 According to statistics, girls living closer to the equator enter puberty earlier than those in the Northern regions.
 As this suggests a potential link to sun exposure, researchers from the University of Michigan School of Public Health decided to see if vitamin D was somehow related.

-They measured the levels of this vitamin I in 242 girls between the age between 5 and 12 and discovered that those with a lack of vitamin D had more chances of starting their period during the research, than those with higher vitamin D levels.
+They measured the levels of this vitamin I in 242 girls between the ages between 5 and 12 and discovered that those with a lack of vitamin D had more chances of starting their period during the research, than those with higher vitamin D levels.

 57% of the girls who were deficient in this vitamin started menstruation during the research, in comparison with the 23% with adequate levels of vitamin D. As researchers explain, ≥ 30 ng/mL is the adequate level of vitamin D, although this is still not sufficient.
 The levels of this vitamin should be at least 50 ng/mL for optimal health, suggesting that the girls with a lack of vitamin D and early puberty were much more than the research report.